Bearded Dragons are truly fascinating reptiles and one of their most curious features has to be the sudden appearance of stress marks.

 Having a regular cleaning schedule and choosing a substrate that is easy to clean and doesn’t smell of bodily fluids is a must if you are to keep your Dragon happy in their tank.

-I would always recommend using excavator clay as the best all-round substrate.
-Not just for how easy it is to clean but also for how natural it looks among many other reasons.
+I would always recommend using excavator clay or sand mat as the best all-round substrates.
+Not just for how easy it is to clean but also for how natural they looks among many other reasons.

 Here’s a guide that lists all the different options for substrates and gives pro’s and con’s for each so you can make the best choice for your specific needs.